kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

 - When I first got into the PL community, students would often tell me "you should submit a poster!".
 I don't think they realized at the time what it took for me to stand in the same room as a volunteer with them, because they just assumed that I was like them (except for the one time some kid figured out
   I wasn't from my badge and tried to embarrass me in front of my peers, but that's another story for another time because it didn't work lol.
-That in itself was kind of messed up but I was mature enough to recognize it was just insecurity on the part of the person, and that's human).
+That in itself was kind of messed up but I was mature enough to recognize it was just insecurity on the part of the person, and that's human.
+Also weird that a PhD student would feel threatened by a night school student but alrighty then).
 - The truth is that if you don't have the context about how this is done (and for each conference, the rules are very specific!), it's a difficult thing to navigate.
 Most schools have templates that they provide to their students so they have a bit of some context about how to align their figures, LaTeX, etc. I really think we could do better with respect to this.
 I also am a bit salty that most people, when they talk about "mentorship", still